 9. Outreach is paired/coordinated with housing surge events, when available.

 10. Goal is permanent housing.
-‘Interim housing’ is available but not required on pathway to permanent housing
+‘Interim housing’ is available but not required on pathway to permanent housing.

 a.
-Options include Diversion, family reunification,, RRH, PSH, Interim housing, or other safe housing options
+Options include Diversion, family reunification, RRH, PSH, Interim housing, or other safe housing options.

 11. No preconditions for interim housing.
-Referrals are made to available housing regardless of sobriety, income, criminal records, treatment engagement, and/or service engagement
+Referrals are made to available housing regardless of sobriety, income, criminal records, treatment engagement, and/or service engagement.

 Person-Centered